What does ALL do?

 ALL’s Council at work

 The ALL Council held its kick-start and review meeting for the academic year 2017/18 on Saturday 16 September 2017.
-New and returning Council members, as well as ALL trustees and staff, met to review progress made by the 2016/17 ALL Council Task & Finish Groups, and to plan for the new academic year.
+New and returning Council members, as well as ALL trustees, met to review progress made by the 2016/17 ALL Council Task & Finish Groups, and to plan for the new academic year.

 Your professional voice